PikminGuts92/ExodusGame/README.txt

 How To Win:
-Move all of four of your pegs to the finish position.
+Advance all four of your pegs to the finish position.